 During that visit there was an incident that almost turned out bad.
 We had gone to the City to see the musical “Beatrice and Benedict”, the plot being based on Shakespeare’s “Much Ado About Nothing”.
 As we made our way up the stairs to get to our seats, there was a sudden backup, and we had no idea what it was all about.
 It turned out that some people were hired to search all bags and purses and of course it slowed down our progress.
 We still had no idea what it was about.
 We finally got to our seats and then a whisper started going around “The President is here tonight.”
 That was Nixon.
-John said “Jesus” and his mother, Margaret, got furious and said “If you say something like that one more time, I’m leaving.”
+John said “Jesus, not him.” and his mother, Margaret, got furious and said “If you say something like that one more time, I’m leaving.”
 Well, we didn’t quite know how she would leave and get back to New Rochelle, but John was quiet from then on.
-Just before the show started, the entire audience stood up and sang ‘The star-spangled banner’.
+Just before the show started, the entire audience stood up and sang “The star-spangled banner”.
 Except John and me.
 There was, surprisingly enough, no comment about this from Margaret.

 Before the show, as we were walking around the city a bit, we stopped for a milkshake in a milk-bar.
 I asked the waitress, who happened to be black what flavors they had.
 She said “Just one, honey – you and me.”
 That was exactly what I wanted so all was fine.
 I told her that Black and white had always been my favorite.
 I think she smiled.

 But enough chatting about opera and the most fabulous ballet I have ever seen.
 There was more theater and also musicals.
 We saw Pirandello’s “Emperor Henry IV”‘ with Rex Harrison — no less — directed by Clifford Williams in the spring of 1973.
 It was a British production that came to New York City that spring.
 We saw it at the Ethel Barrymore Theatre on Broadway.
-It was of course an event seeing Rex Harrison alive on stage, even though he did seem a bit old, He was actually over 60 when he played this part, but of course his stage presence and his voice were magnificent, as always.
+It was of course an event seeing Rex Harrison alive on stage, even though he did seem a bit old.
+He was actually over 60 when he played this part, but his stage presence and his voice were magnificent, as always.
 I can not help but think of Professor Higgins in “My Fair Lady” though, when I hear Rex Harrison’s voice, but this role was indeed different.

-In April ’73 we saw at the “Circle in the Square” (now on Broadway) the outstanding Irish actress Siobhan McKenna in a one-woman show with the title “Here Are Ladies”, which was originally the title of a poem by the Irish writer and poet James Stephens.
+In April ’73 we saw at the “Circle in the Square” the outstanding Irish actress Siobhan McKenna in a one-woman show with the title “Here Are Ladies”, which was originally the title of a poem by the Irish writer and poet James Stephens.
 She performed excerpts by various Irish authors, Sean O’Casey, James Stephens, “Saint Joan” by George Bernhard Shaw, W.B Yeats, J.M Synge and “Happy Days” — “Oh les beaux jours” – by Samuel Becket.
 It was all magnificent theater, and she got thunderous applause.
 John and I were to see “Oh les beaux jours’”, this wonderful pla,y at the Théâtre du Rond-Point in Paris in 1981 with Madeleine Renaud, another amazing performance.

 The second act was all by James Joyce, two excerpts from Finnegan’s Wake, the marvelous “Anna Livia Plurabelle” and the “Lullaby”.
 The show ended with Molly’s soliloquy at the very end of Ulysses – Yes. unforgettable.
 The very essence of sensuality.
 Molly says Yes to love – here reminiscing about former lovers, especially one in Gibraltar.